junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch_BB/SPN-Sodom-whole-novel.md

 "No, it's not."
 Cas tells him.
 Dean doesn't understand.

 "It's not *just* to help me heal."
 Cas clarifies.
-"I hear it's human's expression for many things, appreciation, admiration, care."
+"I hear it's human's expression for many things: appreciation, admiration, care."

 Dean blinks slowly.
 "You..." he stares at the angel as if he just grew two more heads or three more arms.
 "It can't be.
 You're an angel, and I'm..." his voice trails off. *I'm just a human.
 I'm nobody.
 I'm Son of John, citizen of the sinned city of Sodom.*